dylansalay/SchedulingAssignment/README.md

 # Technician Schedule Application

-This is an application that stores locations, technicians, and work orders in a database, and displays them on a scheduling grid, ordered by time.
+This application is designed to store locations, technicians, and work orders in a database, and display them on a scheduling grid, ordered by time.
 If a user clicks on a populated cell in the table, an alert will appear detailing the duration of the current work order.
 If a user clicks on an empty cell in the table, an alert will appear detailing the amount of time between the technician's previous work order and upcoming work order.

 ## Built With:
 - Ruby version 2.4